 Juice Press – Saturday Morning Snack

 I first noticed this spot on my Happy Cow app (shows vegan and vegetarian restaurants nearby your location).
-Juice Press locations seemed to pop up all over the city and luckily one of close by our hotel.
-While strolling around Saturday morning we stopped into one close to our hotel and it was meant to be.
-This place is the real deal.
-Offering 100% organic ingredients.
+Juice Press locations seemed to pop up all over the city.
+While strolling around Saturday morning we stumbled upon one located close to our hotel; it was meant to be!
+This place is the real deal, offering 100% organic ingredients.
 We ordered a Blue Magic smoothie which included Blue Magic (a type of seaweed similar to spirulina, packed with B vitamins, minerals, and protein), hemp protein, pea protein, maca, banana, vanilla extract, hemp seeds, cinnamon, raw almond butter, and their homemade almond milk.

 “Juice Press is on a mission to create the most trusted nutrition and wellness brand on the planet.
 Founded in 2010 with the vision of bringing a healthier, more transparent lifestyle platform to the market, we offer an expansive USDA organic product line as well as a variety of lifestyle resources.
 In seven short years, Juice Press has opened more than 70+ retail stores and is now recognized as THE premiere organic “grab and go” health food provider.
 Juice Press produces an unparalleled selection of organic, plant-based products and combines them with a short shelf-life to deliver customers a variety of fresh, nutrient dense products.
 Transparency, integrity, and community define Juice Press, and as we expand, the company will ensure that these ideals remain at the heart of our brand.
 We believe we have found a universally loved approach to providing an amazing product lineup and access to knowledge and information about the lifestyle we promote.”

 Located on the upper east side, Candle Cafe offers eclectic vegan dishes and stir-fries in a cozy setting.